-- 4.24 In order to minimize the risk of serious medical hazards due to cross-contamination, dedicated and self-contained facilities must be available for the production of particular veterinary products, such as highly sensitizing materials (e.g. Penicillin) or biological preparations (e.g. live microorganisms).
-The production of certain other highly active products such as some antibiotics, hormones and certain non-medicinal products should not be conducted in the same facilities.
-In exceptional cases, the principle of campaign working in the same facilities can be accepted provided that specific precautions are taken and the necessary validations (including cleaning validation) are made.
-The manufacture of technical poisons, such as pesticides and herbicides, should not be allowed in premises used for the manufacturer of veterinary products. - 4.25 Premises should preferably be laid out in such a way as to allow the production to take place in areas connected in a logical order corresponding to the sequence of the operations and to the requisite cleanliness levels. - 4.26 Where starting and primary packaging materials or intermediate or bulk products are exposed to the environment, interior surfaces (walls, floors and ceilings) should be suitable for the class of product being manufactured.
+- In order to minimize the risk of serious medical hazards due to cross-4.24 contamination, dedicated and self-contained facilities must be available for the production of particular veterinary products, such as highly sensitizing materials (e.g. Penicillin) or biological preparations (e.g. live microorganisms).
+The production of certain other highly active products such as some antibiotics, hormones and certain non- medicinal products should not be conducted in the same facilities.
+The principle of campaign working in the same facilities can be accepted provided that specific precautions are taken and the necessary validations (including cleaning validation) are made. - 4.25 The manufacture of technical poisons, such as pesticides and herbicides can be carried out in dedicated and self-contained facilities located at a reasonable distance away from the veterinary pharmaceutical manufacturing area. - 4.26 Premises should preferably be laid out in such a way as to allow the production totake place in areas connected in a logical order corresponding to the sequence of the operations and to the requisite cleanliness levels and avoid mix-ups or cross contamination. - 4.27 Where starting and primary packaging materials or intermediate or bulk products are exposed to the environment, interior surfaces (walls, floors and ceilings) should be suitable for the class of product being manufactured.
 This will usually require surfaces that are nonporous, smooth, free from open joints, and do not shed particulate matter.
-They should also permit effective cleaning. - 4.27 Joints between walls and floors should be easy to clean, adequately sealed and where appropriate, coved to form a smooth curve between the floor and wall. - 4.28 Wherever possible, wood or wood-based material should be avoided as a material of construction or support for equipment or materials in production areas, especially where it may be wetted.
-If used, it should be sealed with a coating that is resistant to chipping, disinfectants and cleaning agents and that is easily cleaned. - 4.29 The use of wood-based pallets should be avoided in production areas where there is a risk of contamination of the product. - 4.30 Production areas should be effectively ventilated and allow, where necessary, control of air flow, temperature, humidity and filtration appropriate to the products handled, the operation undertaken and the external environment. - 4.31 Production areas should be well lit, especially where visual on-line controls are carried out. - 4.32 Drains should be of adequate size and designed and equipped to prevent back-flow.
-Open channels should be avoided where possible, but if they are necessary they should be shallow to facilitate cleaning and disinfection. - 4.33 Premises for the packaging of veterinary products should be specifically designed and laid out so as to avoid mix-ups or cross contamination.
+They should also permit effective cleaning. - 4.28 Joints between walls and floors should be easy to clean, adequately sealed and where appropriate, coved to form a smooth curve between the floor and wall. - 4.29 Wherever possible, wood or wood-based material should be avoided as a material of construction or support for equipment or materials in production areas, especially where it may be wetted.
+If used, it should be sealed with a coating that is resistant to chipping, disinfectants and cleaning agents and that is easily cleaned.

+- 4.30 The use of wood-based pallets should be avoided in production areas where there is a risk of contamination of the product. - 4.31 Production areas should be effectively ventilated and allow where necessary, control of air flow, temperature, humidity and filtration appropriate to the products handled, the operation undertaken and the external environment. - 4.32 Production areas should be well lit, especially where visual on-line controls are carried out. - 4.33 Drains should be of adequate size and designed and equipped to prevent back-flow.
+Open channels should be avoided where possible, but if they are necessary, they should be shallow to facilitate cleaning and disinfection.